covcom/304CEM/02 Objects and Functions/README.md

 ### 1.1 Test Your Knowledge

 1. Modify the `.getsize()` property, replacing the `if...else` block of code with a [switch statement](https://goo.gl/x7mM3f)
-2. Now modify the switch satement:
+2. Now modify the switch satement back to an `if...else` one such that:
     - sizes up to 8 should be considered _small_.
     - sizes between 9 and 12 should be _medium_.
     - any size over 12 should be _large_.